riffomonas/minimalR/08_taxonomic_data.md

 ---

 ## Hypothesis testing
 We've been able to generate strip charts and box plots for the most abundant phyla, but it would be nice to know whether any of these phyla have a significantly different representation across the diagnosis groups.
 We saw in a previous lesson how we can use the Kruskal-Wallis test to test for significance when we have data that are not normally distributed.
 But how do we do that across groups within a data frame?
 As we've seen before, we'll group our data by the "phylum" column.
-Then for each group we'll use the `do` function from `dplyr` to run `kruskal.test` as we did previously.
-The only difference is that we will wrap the `kruskal.test` function call in the `tidy` function from `broom`, which converts the output of `kruskal.test` into a data frame.
+Then for each group we'll use the `nest`/`mutate`/`map`/`unnest` workflow to run `kruskal.test` as we did in the last lesson.

 ```r